 Here is 1/2 Banks 1/2 stock on the engine:

-This manifold does away with ALL of the factory short comings.
-It has individual intake runners (2 per cylinder), a much larger intake area, very smooth transitions from the chamber to the port, they’re o-ring sealed, and has a drasticly higher flow rate over stock.
-This design will allow you to deliver far higher volumes of air to your cylinder heads (and take better advantage of your port work) without having to run sky high boost pressures.
+This manifold does away with ALL of the factory shortcomings.
+It has individual intake runners (2 per cylinder), a much larger intake area, very smooth transitions from the chamber to the port, they’re o-ring sealed, and has a drastically higher flow rate over stock.
+This design will allow you to deliver far higher volumes of air to your cylinder heads (and take better advantage of your port work) without having to run sky-high boost pressures.